MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/network-protection.md

 Network protection is supported beginning with Windows 10, version 1709.

-More details on how to enable network protection: [Enable network protection](enable-network-protection.md) | Use Group Policy, PowerShell, or MDM CSPs to enable and manage network protection in your network.
+For more details about how to enable network protection, see [Enable network protection](enable-network-protection.md).
+Use Group Policy, PowerShell, or MDM CSPs to enable and manage network protection in your network.

 > [!TIP]
 > You can visit the Windows Defender Testground website at [demo.wd.microsoft.com](https://demo.wd.microsoft.com?ocid=cx-wddocs-testground) to confirm the feature is working and see how it works.